Teoroo-CMC/PiNN/doc/introduction.rst

 The quickest way to start with PiNN is to follow our tutorial :doc:`notebooks`.
-The notebooks provide guides to train a simple ANN potential with public dataset, import your own data or further customize the PiNN for your need.
+The notebooks provide guides to train a simple ANN potential with a public dataset, import your own data or further customize the PiNN for your need.